gridai/grid-docs/docs/products/runs/machines.md

 # Machines

-These are the options of available machines
+These are the options of available machines.
+The syntax for this is numberOfAccelerators_acceleratorType_availableMemory.

 ```bash
 grid run --instance_type 8_v100_32gb hello.py --gpus 8